How Coronavirus (COVID-19) is Fueling Online Scams

 A Brief Introduction to Coronavirus

-At a time like this we believe it’s important that a little education on the the virus and how we can prevent it can be very helpful.
+At a time like this, we believe it’s important that a little education on the virus and how we can prevent it can be very helpful.

 Contrary to popular belief, Coronavirus is not the name of the ongoing pandemic.
 Coronavirus describes a whole family of diseases, the most recent one of which has been named COVID-19 (Coronavirus Disease 2019).
 It is a zoonotic virus which means it can spread between animals and humans.
 The first reported incident of COVID-19 was back in December 2019 from the Hubei province in China.